 Campus Martius was the name the settlers of Marietta gave to the fortifications they built to protect their new settlement.

-The Ohio Historical Society currently operates a museum at Campus Martius, in partnership with The Friends of the Museums.
+The Ohio History Connection currently operates a museum at Campus Martius, in partnership with The Friends of the Museums.
 One of the original houses of Campus Martius has been preserved and can be toured by visitors to the museum.

 - Howe, Henry.
 Historical Collections of Ohio in Two Volumes.
 Vol. II.
 Cincinnati, OH: C.J.
 Krehbiel & Co., Printers and Binders, 1902.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.